WillGluck/JavaPerformanceTests/README.md

 # JavaPerformanceTests
-Alguns testes de performance em Java.
-Demonstrando como o conhecimento da arquitetura da JVM pode gerar um código otimizado.
+Some performance tests in Java.
+Showing that a good knowledge of the JVM architecture can lead to better code.